hackupstate/careers-in-code-classroom/content/Instructors/responsibilites-expectations/_index.md

 ## Before Class
 ### Prep Work
-Instructors are expected to create prep work for each class for the students to complete beforehand.
+- Instructors are expected to create prep work for each class for the students to complete beforehand.

 ## During Class
+- Take attendance each day.
-Instructors should be actively engaging students in lesson plans.
+- Actively engage students in lesson plans.

 ## After Class
 ### Debrief Survey Review